flyth/ts3soundboard-web/README.md

 First, make sure you've got the bot working on the same machine (or virtual machine) you want to run the webinterface on.
 You might want to follow these steps: http://www.kampfrausch.de/ts3/#Guides

-I'm assuming you're running this under 64bit Ubuntu 12.04.
+I'm assuming you're running this under 64bit Ubuntu 12.04 x64.
+For x86, change the x64 that appears in the following steps to x86.

 So after you've installed TeamSpeak 3 and the plugin, close TeamSpeak and open the file